 I defined one schema (generate-1760493069816_schema), a detailed JSON Schema object with required properties:

-updated_sections (array of objects showing XM Cloud → Sitecore AI replacements, with old/new text + reason)
+- updated_sections (array of objects showing XM Cloud → Sitecore AI replacements, with old/new text and reason)

-aeo_geo_seo_recommendations (separate arrays for AEO, GEO, traditional SEO suggestions)
+- aeo_geo_seo_recommendations (separate arrays for AEO, GEO, and traditional SEO suggestions)

 This schema enforces clean, machine-readable JSON output.
 The agent uses temperature 0.4 in the generation step for factual, consistent results.